Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 #### Section `[bioreactor]`

- - `max_volume_ml`: determined by the volume that just touches the outflow tube.
-I.e. if you where to keep running the waste pump, what would the stable volume be.
+ - `max_working_volume_ml`: determined by the volume that just touches the outflow tube.
+I.e. if you were to keep running the waste pump, what would the stable volume be.
  - `initial_volume_ml`: the initial volume of liquid in the vial.
-This is used to calculate the volume of liquid in the vial at any given time.
+In the UI this is surfaced as `Current volume`, and is used to calculate the volume of liquid in the vial at any given time.
  - `initial_alt_media_fraction`: the initial fraction of the alternative media in the vial.
 This is used to calculate the volume of alternative media in the vial at any given time.